btipling/Rosy/README.md

 * Dynamic rendering
 * Bindless
 * Shader Objects
-* One Global Descriptor Set
+* One global descriptor set for all images and samplers

 ## TODO
 * [ ] config for physical device to use